Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_2/README.md

 It is a good practice to write .then and .catch inside async await functions.
 To avoid writing .then and .catch again and again inside the product controller we'll make an error handler for it

-Step 39: Make a new file inside the "middleware" named "catchAsynErrors.js" and add the following code into it
+Step 39: Make a new file inside the "middleware" named "catchAsynErrors.js" and add the following code into it.

 				const catchAsyncErrors = theFunc => (req, res, next) => {
 				    Promise.resolve(theFunc(req, res, next)).catch(next);
 				}

 				module.exports = catchAsyncErrors;

-step 40: Import it inside "productController.js" as
+step 40: Import it inside "productController.js".

 				const catchAsyncErrors = require("../middleware/catchAsyncErrors");

-Step 41: Now update the "productController.js" as
+Step 41: Now update the "productController.js".

 	const Product = require("../models/productModel");
 	const ErrorHandler = require("../utils/errorhandler");